keiranseth/pf1-htdp/htc/portfolio_project_1-pong/domain_analysis.md

 # Pong

-This portfolio project is my attempt at recreating the game Pong with `BSL with list abbreviations` (a student programming language based on Racket).
+This portfolio project is my attempt at recreating the game Pong with `BSL` (a student programming language based on `Racket`).

+> Download and play the game [here](./pong.rkt).

 Learn more about the game [here](https://en.wikipedia.org/wiki/Pong) and [here](https://www.ponggame.org/).

 ## Description of Implementation

 My version of Pong accomodates only one user, which controls the in-game paddle on the left side of the screen.
-Whoever, the user or the computer, reaches 11 points first wins the game.
+Whoever, the user or the computer, reaches 9 points first wins the game.

 The differences between this implementation and the classic Pong are:

--   The win condition is changed from 11 points to 9 points.
+-   The win condition is changed from 9 points to 9 points.
 -   The user cannot use physics to alter the speed and direction of the ball.
 Programming-wise, the in-game physics of my implementation does not take into account elastic/inelastic collisions.

 ## Domain Analysis